AsravanthiR/AsravanthiR/README.md

 ### Hi there 👋

 Sravanthi Avadhanula
-A Developer in  the process of learning ...

-Here are some ideas to get you started:
+      Junior IT Consultant
-- ⚡ I am an aspiring we developer ...
+- ⚡ I am a certified AWS Developer Associate...
-- 🔭 Currently studying in Business college Helsinki ...
-- 🌱Doing Full stack developer program..
-- 👯 I’m looking to collaborate on trainee places for students..
+- 👯 Looking for new opportunities..
 -->

 ##Technologies